Back to Blog Main

 Sleepy Hollow, NY, is a quaint village on the east bank of the Hudson River, best known for its ghostly legends.
 Settled in 1640 as North Tarrytown, it was renamed Sleepy Hollow in 1996.
 This small but mighty village exudes New England charm, with centuries-old homes lining its streets, seemingly frozen in time.
-From its prominent church to its whispering legends, this stop along your New England cruise is sure to be one that excites.
+From its prominent church to its whispering legends, this stop along your New England cruise offers the perfect opportunity to step off the ship and explore one of the Hudson River’s most storied ports.

 Haunting Hudson River Valley History